Where we're from...

 Quincey Justman - The Broad Institute

-Yarden Katz - Harvard Medical School
+Yarden Katz - University of Michigan

 Sergey Kryazhimskiy - University of California San Diego